 As Carnival rolls out more itineraries in 2026, Isla Tropicale will appear far more often.
 Together with Celebration Key and RelaxAway, it forms a trio of branded destinations that give Carnival greater control over the guest experience from ship to shore.

-4. Carnival Rewards replaces VIFP in September 2026
+4. Carnival Rewards Replaces VIFP in September 2026

-The current Blue tier will be removed, and the new programme will use points and status qualifying stars that are earned through cruise fares, onboard purchases and the Carnival Rewards credit card.
-Guests who reach Diamond status under the existing VIFP system before the changeover will keep that level for life, which has prompted some loyal cruisers to book extra sailings before the deadline.
+The current Blue tier will be removed, and the new program will use points and status qualifying stars that are earned through cruise fares, onboard purchases and the Carnival Rewards credit card.

 For most guests, the new system will reward spending more consistently, but it may make it harder for occasional cruisers to climb the tiers.
 If you enjoy chasing perks, 2026 is definitely the year to pay attention to how your points and spending add up.